I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Reddy is the founder of Huegah Life, Bangalore a play practitioner and entrepreneur committed to bring play back into the life of children and adults.
 After 15 years of IT experience in cybersecurity in Malaysia and Singapore he is now back in India.
 Huegah Life, it is now his full-time Playground and it strives to revive the Inter-Generational play for betterment of next generation.
-Reddy has an MBA in Business Administration and Management from Murdoch University and is working with CreateCATT to upscale Developmental Play across India.
+Reddy has an MBA in Business Administration and Management from Murdoch University.

 Clive Essame is the inspiration for much of the work of CreateCATT.
 Born with a disability he was a passionate advocate for life in all its diversity.
 A horticulturalist, a playwright and an artist he also worked with people with challenges through the arts and nature constantly bearing testimony to the tenacity of the human spirit and the right of everyone to creativity and play.
 As his sister I dedicate my social enterprise to his memory.